What should you expect when you hire Scholtz & Company?

 We strive to make the account opening paperwork as easy as possible by filling it out for you so all you have to do is sign.
 You will receive an official monthly statement from the custodial bank as well as quarterly statements and letters from Scholtz & Company.
 Additionally, our back-office team will handle all communication with the custodial bank so clients can rely on a single point of contact at Scholtz & Company who knows their unique situation and can help with anything related to investments or logistics.

-To open an account, please call Sara Rubesa at 203-714-9900.
-She can walk you through the details, but basically new clients will need to fill out a new account application, an investment advisory agreement, and a transfer form to fund the assets (or you can send us a check).
+To open an account, please call Mishaal Husain or Sarah Simandl at 203-714-9900.
+They can walk you through the details, but basically new clients will need to fill out a new account application, an investment advisory agreement, and a transfer form to fund the assets (or you can send us a check).
 We will also need a copy of your ID and most recent account statement.

 We hope to make the process as easy as possible.